bumpybox/pyblish-bumpybox/docs/nuke.md

 To publish a gizmo, you'll need to setup a group.
 Please read about creating groups [here](http://help.thefoundry.co.uk/nuke/8.0/content/user_guide/configuring_nuke/creating_sourcing_gizmos.html)

 To publish a LUT, you'll need to setup a group.
 Please read the ```To Create a Viewer Process Gizmo``` section [here](http://help.thefoundry.co.uk/nuke/8.0/content/user_guide/configuring_nuke/using_gizmo_viewer_process.html)

+## Backdrop

+To publish a subset of nodes to a Nuke script, you'll need to setup a backdrop node.
+All nodes within the backdrop will be available for publishing.

 ## Remote Rendering/Processing